 - a victim lost at least $3,000; or

-- the defendant was avoiding prosecution of a Nevada category A felony or category B felony
+- you were avoiding prosecution of a category A felony or category B felony

-Meanwhile, committing ID theft to avoid or delay being prosecuted for an unlawful act is punished slightly less harshly as a category C felony in Nevada, carrying:
+Meanwhile, committing ID theft to avoid or delay being prosecuted for an unlawful act is punished slightly less harshly as a category C felony, carrying: